 Graphical Representation

-A graph is a schematic representation of a set of data.
+A graph is a set of point (term number, term value) plotted on a coordinate system.
 In the Data strand for the junior division, students learn how to represent data using a variety of graphs.
 Students can use this knowledge in the Algebra strand.
 The appearance of the data set in a graph (for example, bars in ascending or descending order) allows for analysis of change and facilitates interpolation and extrapolation.
 The table of values is used to create the graph.

 Here are some examples of how to use a graph: